privacy-scaling-explorations/qdh/README.md

 ## Setting up MongoDB

 - If you are are looking for a free & easy MongoDB hosting, try [Mongo Atlas](https://www.mongodb.com/cloud/atlas)
-- If you've used [Dokku](https://github.com/dokku/dokku) before, you can deploy mongo instance on it as well using [dokku-mongo](https://github.com/dokku/dokku-mongo) plugin.
+- If you've used [Dokku](https://github.com/dokku/dokku) before, you can deploy mongo instance on it using [dokku-mongo](https://github.com/dokku/dokku-mongo) plugin.
-- You can also deploy Mongo on your IaaS or PaaS of choice.
+- You can also deploy MongoDB on your IaaS or PaaS of choice.